SAP-samples/teched2025-AI167/exercises/ex3-1-grounding-vector-api.md

 🎉 Congratulations you successfully created you first data repository and run your first retrieval search. 🎉

-If you want more you can also try out the following queries and also change number of ```maxCHunkCount```.
+If you want more you can also try out the following queries and also change number of ```maxChunkCount```.
 ```
 Questions:

 "How do I start a prompt?"
 "What happens if Kasimir walks on stage during a talk?"
-"Who is allowed to wear a '#1 AI Expert' hoodie?"
+"Are dogs allowed at TechEd?"
 ```
 ## Summary